Audi A1 South Africa customization guide: Black Edition, options & colours

 The Black Edition: Where the Personality Starts

-For your extra R62,750-ish, the Black Edition transforms your A1 from “nice car” to “oh, that’s rather smart.”
-Here’s what you’re getting:
+For roughly R62,750 extra, the Black Edition turns your A1 from “nice car” into “oh, that’s rather smart.”
+Here’s what you get:

-- Five-spoke 17-inch alloy wheels finished in proper black
+- Five‑spoke 17‑inch alloy wheels in proper black

-- A contrasting roof in either Mythos Black or Manhattan Grey
+- A contrasting roof in Mythos Black or Manhattan Grey

-- Black mirror caps – because mirrors should look like they mean business
+- Black mirror caps – because mirrors should look serious

 - Black finishes on the front and rear bumpers

-- The “35TFSI” badge removed from the tailgate for that cleaner look
+- No “35TFSI” badge on the tailgate – much cleaner

-- Sports seats wrapped in fabric/leatherette (they hold you tighter)
+- Sports seats in fabric/leatherette (they hold you tighter)

 - Slate Grey polygon dashboard inlays

-- Park Assist with Parking Aid Plus, which steers itself into spaces
+- Park Assist with Parking Aid Plus – it steers itself into spaces

 The A1’s cabin: sports seats, digital instruments, and 30‑colour ambient lighting waiting to be optioned